jruels/migrate-to-containerd/labs/install-k8s-docker/index.md

-# Install Kubernetes with Docker on AWS
+# Install Kubernetes using Docker as the container runtime.

 # Overview
 This lab walks through using `kubeadm` to install Kubernetes with Docker as the container runtime.